grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 "Ten coin.
 Both in and out.
 If you go back out today."

-Hemi agreed and paid him an advance.
+Percy agreed and paid him an advance.
 Sir Piero made a move to go retrieve his boat, but Hemi asked Cassandra to do it while he showed Sir Piero the control room.
 Even though Bastian and Gregory would continue to execute the actual maneuvering operations, Hemi always thought it was good practice for a pilot to know what the control room of a boat looked like.

-Sir Piero took over command of the _Prospect_.
+After the cursory tour, Sir Piero took over command of the _Prospect_.
 He stood on the bridge and lit a cigar that resembled a root vegetable.
 Chomping the torpedo between his teeth, he read the numbers of the channels and water lanes they passed by through borrowed binoculars.
 After a quarter mile or so he had Bastian bring the bow around, and without slowing speed --- and with a great deal of confidence --- he plunged the _Prospect_ into a narrow way that was barely wider than the beam of the ship.

 They passed along this channel for a long way, through a more residential area with densely clustered huts on either side.
-The gentle wake from the passing submarine washed up under and smacked against the floorboards of the huts.
+The gentle wake from the passing submarine washed under and smacked against the floorboards of the huts.
 In some places children played, jumping from platforms in front of the huts into the thick brown water.
 Percy was concerned one of the children might get it into their heads that they wanted to jump onto the _Prospect_ as it passed, and certainly they were close enough that it could be done.
 But huge steel ships passing close by their tiny wooden homes was a daily and dull occurrence here, and none of the children showed any exceptional interest in her submarine.

 Percy was beginning to find it hard to imagine how there could be a dock that could handle a ship as large as the _Prospect_ in a residential part of the city like this, and she expressed her doubts to Sir Piero.